MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsyncpackages.md

 ---

- #rxSyncPackages: Syncs Packages for Compute Context
+ #rxSyncPackages: Synchronize Packages for Compute Context
  ##Description

-**NOTE: This new API is in pre-release mode and subject to change before final release.**
+Synchronizes all R packages installed in a database with the packages on the files system.
+The packages contained in the database are also installed on the file system so they can be loaded by R.

-Synchronizes all packages listed in for database to the files system for a compute context.
-The packages contained in the database are installed on the file system so they can be loaded by R. rxSyncPackages should be called after SQL Server is restored to a new machine or if a R package on the file system is believed to be corrupted.
+You might need to use rxSyncPackages if you rebuilt a server instance or restored SQL Server databases on a new machine, or if you think an R package on the file system is corrupted.